 - $95 annual fee is waived for active-duty military

-Learn how to apply for the Capital One Venture Rewards Credit Card.
+Learn how to apply for Capital One Venture Rewards Credit Card.

-Transferrable rewards points are great, but cash is king.
+Transferable rewards points are great, but cash is king.
 A good cash back card rounds out your portfolio.
 Use earnings for a multitude of travel or financial goals.
-The Blue Cash Preferred Card from American Express has bonus categories with earning rates that top all the competitors.
+The Blue Cash Preferred® Card from American Express has bonus categories with earning rates that top all the competitors.

-- 6% cash back on select streaming subscriptions
+- 6% cash back on US streaming subscriptions

 - 3% cash back at US gas stations